KristianWold/Compphys/P4/README.md

 To produce plots of the number of accepted states as a function of N and T, run `python acceptedStates.py`.

 To produce the plots showing the phase transition and finite size scaling, run `python phaseTrans.py`.

+To test some of the code, run `make test.x`.